chinaecheremudo002-gif/Ethereum-Analysis/README.md

 By segmenting wallets into these tiers, the analysis aims to identify the role of high-value wallets in transaction volume, detect patterns of large-scale movements, and understand how different user groups contribute to overall network activity.

+## Insight

+This analysis looks at how Ethereum wallet users are grouped based on how much ETH they hold or move within a 30-day period.
+The goal is to understand the difference between small users and very large investors in the network.

+Most of the wallets in the dataset fall under the “Fish” category, meaning they hold or transact small amounts of ETH.
+This shows that the Ethereum network is mainly used by many small-scale users on a daily basis.

+However, there is one “Whale” wallet with a very large amount of ETH compared to all other wallets.
+This indicates that a very small number of users control extremely large value within the network.

+Interestingly, there are no “Shark” wallets (medium-level holders) in this 30-day sample.
+This suggests that the activity is not evenly distributed, but instead split between many small users and a few extremely large holders.

+Overall, the analysis shows that Ethereum activity in this period is highly unbalanced, with most participation coming from small wallets and a single dominant large wallet influencing the value distribution.